 PhD Candidate, Department of the History of Art, Yale University When Is Herakles Not Himself?
-Intentional Iconographic Slippage in Greater Central Asia, 330 BCE to 230 CE
+Intentional Iconographic Slippage in Greater Central Asia, 330 BCE to 230 CE the Practice, College of Architecture,

 ARCHITECTURE

 Arnold W. Brunner/ Katherine Edwards Gordon Rome Prize Michael Meredith and Hilary Sample